JMJAJ/AdSkipYT/README.md

-# Current State - update on 10/7/2024
- - So in last 3 days, it works now fine last 24 hours but didnt work between 7/7/2024 to 8/7/2024.
-Im genuinely confused xd
- - As of now, it works sometimes but yt can detect it.
-I will try to fix it (7/7/2024)

 # YouTube Ad Detector with Auto-Skip

+## Current State - Updated on 10/7/2024

+- As of the last 24 hours (9/7/2024 - 10/7/2024), the script is functioning properly.
+- Between 7/7/2024 and 8/7/2024, the script experienced some issues and was not working as expected.
+- On 7/7/2024, it was noted that the script worked intermittently, but YouTube could detect it at times.
+- The functionality of the script may fluctuate due to ongoing changes in YouTube's ad delivery and detection systems.

 ## Overview

 This Tampermonkey script detects ads on YouTube and automatically skips them.
-When an ad is detected, a red banner is displayed at the top of the screen indicating that an ad is being played (mainly used for debugging).
-The script also removes various main page ads on YouTube.
+When an ad is detected, a red banner is displayed at the top of the screen, primarily for debugging purposes.
+The script also removes various main page ads and promotional content on YouTube.

 ## Features

 - **Ad Detection:** Identifies when an ad is being played on YouTube.
-- **Auto-Skip:** Automatically skips the detected ad.
+- **Auto-Skip:** Automatically skips the detected ad when possible.
-- **Red Ad Banner:** Displays a banner when an ad is detected.
+- **Visual Indicator:** Displays a red banner when an ad is detected (mainly for debugging).
+- **Ad Content Removal:**
-- **Ad Banner Under Video** Removes promotional content under the video
+  - Removes promotional content under videos
-- **Main Page Ad Removal:** Removes promotional content from the YouTube main page.
+  - Removes ads from the YouTube main page
+- **Anti-Adblock Detection:** Attempts to bypass YouTube's ad blocker detection by refreshing the page.

 ## Installation

-1. **Install Tampermonkey:** If you haven't already, install Tampermonkey for your browser from [here](https://www.tampermonkey.net/).
+1. **Install Tampermonkey:** If you haven't already, install the Tampermonkey extension for your browser from [the official website](https://www.tampermonkey.net/).
 2. **Add the Script:** Click on the Tampermonkey extension icon and select "Create a new script...".
-Copy and paste the code below into the editor and save.
+Copy and paste the latest version of the script into the editor and save.

+## Usage

+Once installed, the script will run automatically on YouTube pages.
+You should notice:

+- Ads being skipped more quickly
+- A red banner appearing briefly when ads are detected (if not immediately skipped)
+- Fewer promotional elements on the YouTube main page and under videos

+## Known Issues and Limitations

+- The effectiveness of the script may vary as YouTube frequently updates its ad delivery system and anti-adblock measures.
+- In some cases, YouTube may still detect the use of this script, potentially leading to warnings or reduced functionality.
+- The page refresh feature (to bypass adblock detection) may cause a slightly disruptive viewing experience.

+## Troubleshooting

+If you encounter issues with the script:

+1. Ensure you're using the latest version of the script.
+2. Try disabling and re-enabling the script in Tampermonkey.
+3. Clear your browser cache and cookies for YouTube.
+4. If problems persist, consider temporarily disabling the script and checking for updates or community discussions about recent YouTube changes.

+## Disclaimer

+This script is for educational purposes only.
+Be aware that its use may violate YouTube's terms of service.
+Use at your own risk.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Script